GamesCreed

 Appropriately, the music at each moment elevates the gameplay.
 From the immaculate voice of Sarah Àlainn to the composers Michiko Naruke of Wild Arms series fame and Motoi Sakuraba who previously worked on the Tales Of Series, each town, dungeon, and battle has the perfect mood to make it feel like an instant classic.
 Paired with the sound effects that feel straight out of 1995, the care put into the overall sound design is a delight to listen to.

 As the sprawling JRPG comes to a close, it is evident that the many inspirations it took, beyond the gorgeous art style, were not enough to propel it to new heights.
-Classic tropes of betrayal, easy-to-spot bosses due to their veneer, and world-saving catastrophes are stories that we have seen a thousand times before, and yet, while it is excellently told in this particular scenario, it is impossible to shake the feeling we have been here before.
+Classic tropes of betrayal, easy-to-spot bosses due to their veneer, and world-saving catastrophes are stories that we have seen a thousand times before, and yet, while it is excellently told in this particular scenario, it is impossible to shake the feeling that we have been here before.
 And quite a few times already at that.

 There are plenty of moments where Eiyuden Chronicle: Hundred Heroes feels like a relic of the past.
 As if the game’s code was found in an old ’90s PC, polished and adapted to newer consoles.
 This is not to say that it is a bad thing, but a marvel of our time, baggage, and all.
 The way they were able to so clearly capture the essence of what a timeless JRPG is here will undoubtedly enrapture a certain kind of player yearning for those golden days when there wasn’t a care in the world and all we had were games.